GAMEFIGHT: BRAZILIAN JIU JITSU AND MIXED MARTIAL ARTS CLASSES IN WAKEFIELD

 BRAZILIAN JIU JITSU (BJJ)

-Brazilian Jiu-Jitsu (BJJ) is a martial art and combat sport based on ground fighting and submission holds.
-BJJ focuses on the skill of taking an opponent to the ground, controlling one's opponent, gaining a dominant position, and using a number of techniques to force them into submission via joint locks or chokeholds.
+Brazilian Jiu-Jitsu (BJJ) is a martial art and combat sport focused on ground fighting and submission techniques.
+It emphasizes the skill of taking an opponent to the ground, controlling them, gaining a dominant position, and applying joint locks or chokeholds to force a submission.
+BJJ allows a smaller, weaker person to defend against a larger, stronger opponent by using leverage, weight distribution, and technique, rather than relying on strength.